Tetramesityldiiron

-Tetramesityldiiron is an organoiron compound with the formula Fe2(C6H2(CH3)3)4.
+Tetramesityldiiron is an organoiron tetramesityl compound with the formula Fe2(C6H2(CH3)3)4.
 It is a red, air-sensitive solid that is used as a precursor to other iron complexes.
 It adopts a centrosymmetric structure.
 The complex is a Lewis acid, forming monomeric adducts, e.g. Fe(C6H2(CH3)3)2pyridine2.
 The complex is prepared by treating ferrous halides with the Grignard reagent formed from mesityl bromide: